sillyangel/mice/GITHUB_ACTIONS.md

 # GitHub Actions Docker Publishing Setup

-This repository includes a GitHub Actions workflow that automatically builds and publishes Docker images to GitHub Container Registry (GHCR).
+This repository includes a GitHub Actions workflow that automatically builds and publishes Docker images to Docker Hub.

 ## Workflow Overview

 The workflow (`/.github/workflows/publish-docker.yml`) automatically:

 1. **Builds** the Docker image using multi-platform support (AMD64 and ARM64)
-2. **Publishes** to `ghcr.io/sillyangel/mice`
+2. **Publishes** to `sillyangel/mice`
 3. **Tags** images appropriately based on git refs
 4. **Caches** layers for faster subsequent builds
 5. **Generates** build provenance attestations for security